 How to make granola clusters:

 Applesauce replaces the oil in this recipe, and helps hold the granola together.
 The maple syrup is critical for making the granola clusters because it’s sticky.
 If you replace it with granulated sugar, you’ll end up with something closer to toasted oat cereal.

 There are two important steps for getting crunchy granola clusters.

-- Once you’ve spread the granola out on the parchment paper lined baking sheet, press down on the granola with the back of a spatula.
+- Once you’ve spread the granola out on the silicone mat or parchment paper lined baking sheet, press down on the granola with the back of a spatula.
 This squeezes everything together and helps clusters form.

 - Don’t break the granola apart until it has completely cooled.
 If you try to break it apart too soon, the clusters will fall apart.